pdolezal/pet4bnd-maven-plugin/README.md

 * The *version constraint* following `<` (the less-than sign).
 * The *version change* following `@` (the at sign).

 The baseline is mandatory, other parts are optional.
 The baseline is the version of the package in the previous release (version 0.0.0 shall be used for yet unreleased package).
-Baseline combined with the change information results in the actual package version and if there is any constraint, the actual version must stay below.
+Baseline combined with the change information results in the actual package version; if no change information is present, the version baseline is considered fixed for the tool.
+If there is any constraint, the actual version must stay below.
 This provides a safety belt against releasing a package modification under an existing version (useful for branching projects).

 What about the `$bundle-version` line?
 It similar to a package version, but it applies to the whole bundle.
 It must specify the baseline like a package, it may specify a constraint, but it must not specify any change, because the change is implied by the changes of the exported packages.